CI Direct Investing Review 2025 (Formerly WealthBar)

 CI Direct Investing for Canadian Non-Resident Expats

-As of 2020 there is only one robo advisor option available for Canadian citizens who are also non-residents for tax purposes (aka: expats).
-Given my recent expat journey to Qatar, this was obviously very pertinent to me!
+At one time CI Direct Investing was the only robo advisor option available for Canadian citizens who are also non-residents for tax purposes (aka: expats).
+Given my expat journey to Qatar, this was obviously very pertinent to me!
+JustWealth has stated they would consider non-resident accounts on a case-by-case basis.

 When doing my research, I did come across a couple of robo advisor-style platforms based out of Switzerland and Singapore – but they were prohibitively expensive and quite complicated to use.
 In my opinion, CI Direct Investing is by far the best option for Canadian expats.